 A professional surveyor could asses if tanking is suitable or if an alternative method of waterproofing is more appropriate.

-When a Peter Cox Surveyor visits a property where cellar tanking has failed they will often advise their client to protect their cellar with a water management system.
-Where tanking puts up a physical barrier to any water entering the cellar, a water management system will collect any water ingress, direct it into a drainage system and channelled out of the cellar or to a sump pump that will remove the water safely.
+When a qualified Peter Cox Surveyor visits a property where cellar tanking has failed they will often advise their client to protect their cellar with a water management system.
+Where tanking puts up a physical barrier to any water entering the cellar, a water management system will collect any water ingress, direct it into a drainage system and channel out of the cellar via gravity or to a sump pump that will remove the water safely.
 These internal waterproofing systems are hidden from view behind finished walls and underneath finished floors making them an ideal solution for domestic basement conversion.